malevitzch/spaceships/README.md

 - Clean up the "core" directory because it contains too many slightly unrelated files, probably needs splitting into subdirectories

 ## features
+- Ships created from json rather than by hand in code
 - EnemyController
 - Add some actual weapons or anything that can test the functionality of SimpleTriggerModule
 - PhysicObject could have some nicer constructors